Happily Never After

 Laughter bounces off the walls in a deafening manner.
 I can feel the bile travel up my throat and, before I know it, I’m emptying my stomach all over Tiffany’s black floral print Doc Martens.
 Did I mention she sits in the front row?

 Tiffany screams and looks up at me, her eyes an icy blue.
 They scream pure evil.
 Well, I’m dead.
 I cough and stand upright, grabbing a tissue to wipe my mouth.
 I’m sure by this point my face has turned at least fifteen shades of red.
-I glance over at Tony, who is laughing hysterically, pounding his fist on the desk and his head thrown back.
+I glance over at Tony, his head thrown back in laughter as he pounds his fist on his desk.

-“Ms. Richards, you can present the project to me the Monday after next,” Mr. Bright says as he dials the front office.
+“Ms. Richards, you can present the project to me Friday,” Mr. Bright says as he dials the front office.
 “Hello, we need a custodian in room 160.
 A student threw up in class.
 Thank you.”
 He hangs up the phone.

-The bell rings just as the school custodian walks into the classroom.
-I quickly grab my stuff and rush out the door.
+The bell rings just as the school custodian walks past me and into the room I just vacated.
 Some students exaggerate taking a deep breath once they escape the confines of the small room.

 I’m sure the news of my incident has traveled across campus by now.
 I would be surprised if it didn’t.
 Last year, there was a minor bus crash while the seniors were on their class trip.
 Within five minutes the news wasn’t only spread around school, but it made headlines on the local news.
 I wouldn’t be surprised if there was a video, too.
 If I wasn’t too mortified, I’d be laughing right now.
 The look on Tiffany’s face was actually pretty great.
 It morphed about five times before settling on complete disgust with the intended message of “I will annihilate you.”